inkling/synthaway/README.markdown

     underscore prefix to the ivar name

-If a removed `@synthesize` directive has only the form `@synthesize x;`, synthaway will also rename all references to the ivar `x` and change them to use `_x`.
+If a removed `@synthesize` directive has only the form `@synthesize x;`, Synthaway will also rename all references to the ivar `x` and change them to use `_x`.

 In the following example, the `@synthesize` for `b` and `c` will be removed,